-Historian Elazar Barkan sees an emerging moral trend of restitution in world politics, but finds that 'Its focus is on economic damages and rarely directly addresses the loss of political freedom, personal liberty, cultural identity, or human rights.'
-In his own analysis, Barkan emphasises a legal, rights-based approach rather than homeland return or permanent sovereignty over natural resources.
-In contrast, Torpey came to a different conclusion in his global survey of restitution claims: 'the chief aspect of the demands for the restitution of land is the economic viability of Aboriginal communities and their right to control their own resources.'
-The importance of restitution is that it establishes a foundation for long-term and lasting self-determination strategies for Indigenous nations.
-Such a strategy runs counter to Barkan's findings, who contends that official apologies often lead to a broader consciousness of the issue and establish a semi-official acknowledgment of guilt that may lay the groundwork for more substantive remedies and gestures, symbolic, rights-oriented framing etc. from which such further actions develop.
+Historian Elazar Barkan sees an emerging moral trend of restitution in world politics but finds that 'Its focus is on economic damages and rarely directly addresses the loss of political freedom, personal liberty, cultural identity, or human rights.'27 In his own analysis, Barkan emphasizes a legal, rights-based approach rather than homeland return or granting indigenous peoples permanent sovereignty over their natural resources.
+In contrast, Torpey came to a different conclusion in his global survey of restitution claims: 'the chief aspect of the demands for the restitution of land is the economic viability of Aboriginal communities and their right to control their own resources.'28 The importance of restitution is that it establishes a foundation for long-term and lasting self-determination strategies for indigenous nations.
+Such a strategy runs counter to Barkan's findings, who contends that official apologies often lead to a broader consciousness of the issue and establish a semi-official acknowledgment of guilt that may lay the groundwork for more substantive remedies and gestures, symbolic, rights-oriented framing, etc. from which such further actions develop.29

-The return of homeland and permanent sovereignty over natural resources are critical to any discussion of Indigenous restitution, and by extension, reconciliation.
-In her comprehensive United Nations' report entitled Indigenous Peoples' Permanent Sovereignty over Natural Resources, Special Rapporteur Erica-Irene Daes states that 'the right of permanent self-determination over natural resources was recognized because it was understood early on that without it, the right of self-determination would be meaningless.'
-Yet the cultural and physical homeland claims of Indigenous peoples are rarely addressed by state restitution schemes, which tend to favor solutions that minimise settler-colonial territorial and material sacrifice while maximising political/legal expediency.
+The return of homeland and permanent sovereignty over natural resources are critical to any discussion of indigenous restitution and, by extension, reconciliation.
+In her comprehensive United Nations' report entitled Indigenous Peoples' Permanent Sovereignty over Natural Resources, Special Rapporteur Erica-Irene Daes states that 'the right of permanent self-determination over natural resources was recognized because it was understood early on that, without it, the right of self-determination would be meaningless.'
+Yet the cultural and physical homeland claims of indigenous peoples are rarely addressed by state restitution schemes, which tend to favor solutions that minimize settler-colonial territorial and material sacrifice while maximizing political/legal expediency.

-How, then, do Indigenous demands for justice and emancipatory selfdetermination apply to a reconciliation discourse?
-Political theorist James Tully argues that 'the right of self-determination is, on any plausible account of its contested criteria, the right of a people to govern themselves by their own laws and exercise jurisdiction over their territories.'.
-In contrast, processes of colonialism are ways of disconnecting Indigenous peoples from '...their histories, their landscapes, their languages, their social relations and their own ways of thinking, feeling and interacting with the world.'.
-According to Alfred and Corntassel '...there is a danger in allowing colonization to be the only story of Indigenous lives.
-It must be recognized that colonialism is a narrative in which the Settler's power is the fundamental reference and assumption, inherently limiting Indigenous freedom and imposing a view of the world that is but an outcome or perspective on that power.
+How, then, do indigenous demands for justice and emancipatory self-determination apply to a reconciliation discourse?
+Political theorist James Tully argues that 'the right of self-determination is, on any plausible account of its contested criteria, the right of a people to govern themselves by their own laws and exercise jurisdiction over their territories.'31 In contrast, processes of colonialism are ways of disconnecting indigenous peoples from '...their histories, their landscapes, their languages, their social relations and their own ways of thinking, feeling and interacting with the world.'32 According to Alfred and Corntassel '...there is a danger in allowing colonization to be the only story of indigenous lives.
+It must be recognized that colonialism is a narrative in which the Settler's power is the